aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-calendars/reading-calendar-information/_index.md

 {{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithCalendars-RetrieveCalendarInfo-RetrieveCalendarInfo.cs" >}}
 ## **Reading Work Weeks Information from Calendar**
-Aspose.Tasks API can read Work weeks information from any of the Project's calendar.
+Aspose.Tasks for .NET API can read Work weeks information from any of the Project's calendar.
 The WorkWeek class can be used to achieve this.

 {{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithCalendars-ReadWorkWeeksInformation-ReadWorkWeeksInformation.cs" >}}
 ## **Getting Working Hours On or Between Dates**